 2210Cortez provides 24 hours a day, 7 days a week on site security.
 A state of the art security system is in place for customers, with an alarm system monitoring all points of ingress and egress to the plaza.
 2210Cortez also has 24 x 7 closed circuit television monitoring.

-Customers are provided with access to the Meet-Me-Room, where customers may interconnect and tie into each other’s networks.
+Customers are provided with access to the Connection Center, where customers may interconnect and tie into each other’s networks.

 Mammoth Networks, Lumen (CenturyLink), Verizon, Visionary Broadband with access to other networks including: Zayo, Fasttrack Communications, Forethought, Farmers Telephone, Cedar / Ting, TDS, Visionary, Nimbus, Align Tech, Zumacom, Cortez Community Network, City of Cortez, Southwest Health Systems, Montezuma County, Montezuma-Cortez School District, and Southwest TV District.